 With Viva Decor Pouring Medium no silicone needs to be added, which makes it very attractive for beginners of the acrylic flow technique.
 The manufacturer offers acrylic colors brilliantly matched to this acrylic fluid medium, with which even beginners can achieve quite successful results.

-Make your Own Pouring Medium
+Make Your Own Pouring Medium

-Making the required pouring medium yourself is the cost-effective pouring medium alternative to buying a finished pouring medium.
+Making the required pouring medium yourself is the cost-effective alternative to buying a finished pouring medium.
 Usually vinyl glue or PVA glue is used for this.
 This provides very good results at a reasonable price.
 Since the consistency of vinyl glue is somewhat viscous, it is recommended to add a little water.

 Pouring Medium Recipes: